-Specifically, based on the provisions of the newly adopted Law on Accounting and Auditing of the Republic of Srpska ("Official Gazette of RS", no. 94/15), all legal entities domiciled in Srpska are required to fully apply IAS, IFRS, as well as the International Financial Reporting Standard for Small and Medium-sized Entities ("IFRS for SMEs"), the International Public Sector Accounting Standards ("IPSAS"), the International Valuation Standards ("IVS"), the International Standards for Professional Practice of Internal Auditing, the Conceptual Framework for Financial Reporting, the Code of Ethics for Professional Accountants, and related instructions, explanations and guidelines issued by the International Accounting Standards Board (IASB) and all accompanying instructions, explanations and guidelines of the International Federation of Accountants ("IFAC").
+Specifically, based on the provisions of the Law on Accounting and Auditing of the Republic of Srpska (Official Gazette of RS, No. 94/15), all legal entities domiciled in Srpska are required to fully apply IAS, i.e., IFRS, as well as International Financial Reporting Standard fro SMEs ("IFRS for SMEs"), IPSAS, IVS, the International Public Sector Accounting Standards ("IPSAS"), the International Valuation Standards ("IVS"), the International Standards for Professional Practice of Internal Auditing, the Conceptual Framework for Financial Reporting, the Code of Ethics for Professional Accountants, and related instructions, explanations and guidelines issued by the International Accounting Standards Board (IASB) and all accompanying instructions, explanations and guidelines of the International Federation of Accountants ("IFAC").

-In addition, in accordance with the Law on Accounting and Auditing of the Republic of Srpska ("Official Gazette of RS", no. 94/15), the Board of Directors of the Association of Accountants and Auditors of the Republic of Srpska ("Association") passed the "Decision on Determining and Publishing a Translation of the Conceptual Framework for Financial Reporting and Basic Texts of the International Accounting Standards (IAS) and/or International Financial Reporting Standards (IFRS)".
+In addition, in accordance with the Law on Accounting and Auditing of the Republic of Srpska ("Official Gazette of RS", no. 94/15), the Board of Directors of the Association of Accountants and Auditors of the Republic of Srpska ("Association") passed the "Decision on Determining and Publishing a Translation of the Conceptual Framework for Financial Reporting and Basic Texts of the International Accounting Standards (IAS) and/or International Financial Reporting Standards (IFRS)" on 4 October 2017)".